umbraco/UmbracoDocs/Getting-Started/Design/Stylesheets-Javascript/index.md

 :::

 :::note
-When adding stylesheet references to Html.RequiresCss there is no need to add ?v=1 to specify a specific version of the asset for cachebusting (In fact doing so will break the minification and combination of your files!).
-The Client Dependency Framework uses the version number from /config/clientdependency.config on the querystring of the combined and minified resource.
-To force your updated minified and combined asset to be refreshed, increment this version number by 1 in the config file to bust any browser caching on the old version of your assets.
-See [Healthcheck for Client Dependency Framework](https://our.umbraco.com/packages/developer-tools/health-check-for-client-dependency-framework/) package to do this from the backoffice, (or automatically increment the version in your build and deploy process).
+When adding stylesheet references to `Html.RequiresCss` there is no need to add `?v=1` to specify a specific version of the asset for cache-busting.
+Doing so will break the minification and combination of your files.
+The Client Dependency Framework uses the version number from `/config/clientdependency.config` on the querystring of the combined and minified resource.

+To force your updated, minified and combined assets to be refreshed, increment this version number by 1 in the config file to bust any browser caching on the old version of your assets.
+See the [Healthcheck for Client Dependency Framework](https://our.umbraco.com/packages/developer-tools/health-check-for-client-dependency-framework/) package to do this from the backoffice, or you can automatically increment the version in your build and deploy process.
 :::